 Through equine-assisted activities and therapies, our riders experience the many benefits of therapeutic horsemanship described below.

-Our primary program helps riders meet developmental, social, physical or intellectual or a mixture of these goals.
+Horseback riding helps riders meet developmental, social, physical or intellectual or a mixture of these goals.
 Instructors certified to teach riding to people with disabilities or other special needs tailor our therapeutic horseback riding program to the goals of each SIRE rider.
 For example, a client may want to improve her balance and walking speed, work on issues of empathy and self-control, or work on improving memory…

 Benefits of Therapeutic Horsemanship